 - New limits on medical deductions: Current law allows filers who itemize their deductions to deduct out-of-pocket medical expenses that exceed 7.5% of their income.
 In 2013, expenses must exceed 10% for filers under age 65.
 (If you or your spouse is over 65, the law goes into effect in 2016.)

-The year 2014 is a watershed for the healthcare reform law.
+The year 2014 was a watershed for the healthcare reform law.
 This is when the major changes to your healthcare plan will begin.
 At this time, all Americans will be required to maintain health insurance.
-(Exceptions include Native Americans, prisoners and illegal immigrants.)
+(Some exceptions include Native Americans, prisoners and illegal immigrants.)

 Here are the details:

-- Something new on Form W-2: Starting in 2014, you’ll see a new number on your W-2 form.
+- Something new on Form W-2: Starting in 2014, you likely started see a new number on your W-2 form.
 This is how employers will report the value of your health plan to the IRS.
 This key figure will determine whether you’re eligible for tax credits or liable for tax penalties.

 - Health plans are not income: Even though the value of your plan is reported on your W-2, it’s not taxable.
 So you don’t need to report it as income on your tax return.

-- Penalties for those without medical coverage: The penalty starts at $95 or 1% of income (whichever is greater) per person in 2014.
-It gradually rises until it hits 2.5% or $695 (whichever is greater) per person by 2016.
+- Penalties for those without medical coverage: The penalty started at $95 or 1% of income (whichever is greater) per person in 2014.
+It gradually rises until it hits 2.5% or $695 (whichever is greater) per person in 2016 and beyond.

 - Tax credits for low-income filers: If you can’t afford health insurance, you may be eligible for tax credits to help you pay the cost of coverage if you earn between 133% and 400% of the federal poverty level.
-Based on the current poverty level of $10,830 per year for singles and $22,050 per year for a family of four, assistance would be available for singles with income between $14,404 and $43,320 and families with income between $29,327 and $88,200.
+Based on poverty levels assistance would be available for singles with income between $11,880 and $47,520 and families of four with income between $24,300 and $97,200 in 2017.